Plagiarism Quiz Answers

 TRUE.
 You didn't plagiarize, but you demonstrated by your paper that your rhetorical style and your method of argument are immature and/or that you haven't spent the time and effort in thinking through the materials that were your sources.
 Your grade will reflect this.
 The paper must be your argument, and you must, indeed, make an argument.

 FALSE.
 It depends on the instructor, the department, and the institution in which the plagiarism occurs.
 Some institutions expel the student, some instructors fail the student for the course, and yet other instructors fail the student for the assignment.
-LISP instructors place plagiarism statements in their course syllabi.
+SIS instructors place plagiarism statements in their course syllabi.

 TRUE.
 However, the awareness of what plagiarism is or is not lies upon the student.
 Students of library and information science, particularly, are expected to use their research skills to gain this awareness.

 FALSE.
 Besides being cited, the sentence needs to have quotation marks around it if it is used verbatim.

 FALSE.
 Those sources need to be cited, and if verbatim, quoted and cited.
 Further, simply copying and pasting source materials rarely makes for an argument, much less for a good argument.
 Internet sources can be unreliable, as well.
 Better work is expected from undergraduate and graduate students.

 FALSE.
 If it walks like a duck, quacks like a duck, then it is, most likely, a duck.
 It is your responsibility to budget your time and to do a paper worthy of your name and person.
 Plagiarism is plagiarism; sloppy work is sloppy work.
 Your name is on that paper.
 The paper represents who you are.
 It is your argument for the subject of the class.
 Be proud of yourself and your work.